Daio-io/msw-client/README.md

     spot_id: 1449 // this is rest bay

-To figure out your spot_id visit the surf report for that beach on the magic seaweed website and look at the url:
+To figure out your spot_id visit the surf report for that beach on the Magic Seaweed website and look at the url:

     http://magicseaweed.com/Porthcawl-Rest-Bay-Surf-Report/1449/ - spot id is the last parameter